-Connect an accessory 24 VAC, 0.5 amp. maximum humidifier (if used) to the 1⁄4-in. male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.
+Connect an accessory 24 VAC, 0.5 amp. maximum humidifier (if used) to the 1/4-in. male quick-connect HUM terminal and COM-24V screw terminal on the control board thermostat strip.

 NOTE: If the humidifier has its own 24 VAC power supply, an isolation relay may be required.
-Connect the 24 VAC coil of the isolation relay to the HUM and COM/24V screw terminal on the control board thermostat strip.
-See Fig. 37.
+Connect the 24 VAC coil of the isolation relay to the HUM and COM/24V screw terminal on the control board thermostat strip, see Fig. 37.

 - 3. Communication Connector (communication connection) This connection is used when the furnace is controlled by an optional communicating User Interface instead of a standard thermostat.
-The communication plug is supplied with the User Interface.
-Refer to the instructions supplied with the User Interface for complete details.
-See Fig. 38. - 4.
-Outside Air Thermistor (OAT)

-The OAT connection is used in conjunction with communicating User Interface.
+The communication plug is supplied with the User - for complete details, see Fig. 36. - 4.
+Outside Air Thermistor (OAT) The OAT connection is used in conjunction with communicating User Interface.
 It is not required when the furnace is controlled by a standard type thermostat.
-Refer to the instructions supplied with the User Interface for complete details.
+Refer to the instructions supplied with the